EchoMAV/donington_docs/docs/hardware.md

 ## Carrier Board Schematic

-The Donigton Carrier Board Schematic is [available to download.](assets/schematic.pdf)
+The Donington Carrier Board Schematic is [available to download.](assets/schematic.pdf)

 ## FMU Ports

-The Autopilot system (also referred to as Flight Manamgenent Unit (FMU)) is based on the open-hardware Pixhawk design running an STM32H743 microcontroller.
+The Autopilot system (also referred to as Flight Management Unit (FMU)) is based on the open-hardware Pixhawk design running an STM32H743 microcontroller.
 The peripherals for this device are connected via I2C, SPI, CAN and UART ports.
 The table below identifies how each peripheral interfaces is used.

 Port | Use | Connector Assignement
 ------------ | ------------- | ------------